Last Updated on November 14, 2023 by Laura Teso

 Anyway from there on we (almost) had no other difficulties.
 Except in Lughignano when we found the path closed with the sign “No access to unauthorized personnel”.
 And no indication explaining how to rejoin the path (again smartphone and map).

 In conclusion, these inaccuracies costed us moments of discomfort and ruined our experience.
 Otherwise it would have been a pleasant trip.
 I hope the municipality can solve these issues soon.
 Another thing I didn’t like was to meet several industrial buildings along the way.
-Of course towards the river you see water, trees, birds and some beautiful Venetian villas (we also met a funny turtle or tortoise – I do not know, you can see it in the pic – along the path).
+Of course towards the river you see water, trees, birds and some beautiful Venetian villas.
+We also met a funny turtle or tortoise – I do not know, you can see it in the pic.
 But on the other side you often spot factories.
 I thought the path was more amid the unspoilt vegetation.

-Along the way we saw a couple of fountains, benches now and then (enough), no toilets (you must stop at a bar in the towns along the way).
+Along the way we saw a couple of fountains and benches now and then (enough).
+But no toilets (you must stop at a bar in the towns along the way).
 The flooring is mixed (stretches of asphalt alternate with stretches of gravel).
 In a couple of points there are many holes or roots of trees that obstruct the way.
 Following the river there are many shady areas but I recommend avoiding the hottest hours of the day.

 When we arrived at our car, we had travelled about 31 km along the Sile river.
 We stopped for a drink before going home at a nice place a few steps from the parking lot.
 The place, called Makallé, is actually a restaurant and wine bar.
 We just needed to rehydrate and we ordered only a soda and a coke.
 The place was pleasant, with outdoor tables, beach umbrellas and view of the river.
 The toilet was modern and clean.http://www.parcosile.it/Eindex.php

 For further information about the cycle path visit the official site.
 I recommend you to download the map and the GPS from there: parcosile.it